bevyengine/rfcs/rfcs/63-nursery.md

 This results in significant bureaucratic work (transferring issues and PRs), risks user confusion and adds pointless migration pain.
 The discoverability issue can be tackled via the Discord channel and the prominent label on Bevy Assets.

-### Why do we need to grant merge rights to nursery crate maintainers?

-If we do not:

-1. Maintainers of popular ecosystem crates are reluctant to submit their crates to the nursery due to the reduced ability to iterate on and fix their projects.
-2. Maintainers of the core engine may become overloaded with work as the scope of the engine grows.

-The maintainers of nursery crates have shown their ability to identify, create and lead a high-value project: they're natural candidates for additional responsibility in the core engine.

 ## Prior art